nxtreaming/SupaMCP/docs/kmcp/architecture.md

 4. **Configuration Layer**: Responsible for parsing and validating configuration files
 5. **Tool Access Control Layer**: Responsible for controlling access permissions to MCP tools
 6. **Process Management Layer**: Responsible for starting and managing local MCP server processes
+7. **Profile Management Layer**: Responsible for managing multiple server configurations as profiles
+8. **Registry Layer**: Responsible for discovering and connecting to MCP servers from a central registry
+9. **Tool SDK Layer**: Responsible for developing and integrating custom tools with KMCP

 ## Core Components